stefanosiano/PowerfulImageView/Shapes.md

 Background and foreground drawables will be resized to be equal to the current drawable, and follow scale type, too.
 As a consequence, they will be drawn only if there is a drawable set.
 All scale types are supported, and some additional scale type were added, like topCrop and bottomCrop.
 Vector drawables are supported, too, and they are scaled up to max resolution before applying the shape.
-Due to how rounded rectangles are drawn, they will show some space between the image and the border (if piv_shape_border_overlay=false).
+Due to how rounded rectangles are drawn, they will show some space between the image and the border (if pivShapeBorderOverlay=false).
 Also, solid rounded rectangle suffers of the same problem when using a border (with or without overlay).